tillitis/dev-tillitis/hugo/content.castor/unlocked/spiflash.md

 {{< hint warning >}}
 The entire content of the SPI flash can be read by anyone who has access to the TKey.
-If you want a secure, locked-down version of TKey, you should instead program the [NVCM](unlocked/nvcm).
+Use this only for development.
+If you want a secure, locked-down version of TKey, you should instead program the NVCM.
 {{< /hint >}}

 Programming the SPI flash is done in two steps: